Bloc/jottly-checkpoints/21-Delaying-Animation.md

 ![Delaying animation](http://cl.ly/WGkV/jottly-animate2.gif)

-In this checkpoint, we're going to add one more animation effect to our header, finishing it up for publishing.
+In this checkpoint we'll add one more animation effect to our header.

-Within our `base.css` file, locate the line where your class `headertext` appears.
-Within this selector, we're going to add two simple classes to delay the animation, so that the text animates after the main header.
+Within the base.css file, locate the headertext class.
+Within this selector, we'll add two simple classes to delay the text animation, so that the text animates after the main header.
+This will present a cool-looking effect when the page loads.

 ```css(stylesheets/base.css)
 ...